-THE CHARTERED INSTITUTE OF LOGISTICS AND TRANSPORT ANNUAL REPORT AND ACCOUNTS YEAR ENDED 31 DECEMBER 2015 INDEPENDENT AUDITOR'S REPORT TO THE TRUSTEES OF THE CHARTERED INSTITUTE OF LOGISTICS AND TRANSPORT
+THE CHARTERED INSTITUTE OF LOGISTICS AND TRANSPORT ANNUAL REPORT AND ACCOUNTS YEAR ENDED 31 DECEMBER 2015

+INDEPENDENT AUDITORS' REPORT TO THE TRUSTEES

 We have audited the financial statements of The Chartered Institute of Logistics and Transport for the year ended 31 December 2015 which comprise the Statement of Financial Activities, the Balance Sheet, and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including the Charities SORP (FRS 102).
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-Respective responsibilities of trustees and auditor
+Respective responsibilities of trustees and auditors

-As explained more fully in the Trustees' Responsibilities Statement set out on page 7, the trustees are responsible for the preparation of the financial statements which give a true and fair view.
+As explained more fully in the Trustees' Responsibilities Statement set out on page 4, the trustees are responsible for the preparation of the financial statements which give a true and fair view.